anurajcreator/flask-restx-boilerplate/README.md

 - Run the setup file by
     - >**python3 setup.py**
     - **Note:**
         - Please run the file using Python version 3.9.10 or below.
 Requirements and Dependencies used in the project are not compatible with higher versions of python.
-To run a code with a specific version of python, use VS Code's **"Select Interpreter"** function.
+To run a code with a specific version of python, use VS Code's **"Select Interpreter"** function or edit the **PATH** System Environment Variable to include the preferred version on top of the list and restart your pc(Windows).

 - The setup will start to install the required dependencies for the project.
 This might take up to 5 minutes or more.